ErnWong/a-level-mathematics-guide/permutations_and_combinations/counting.md

 ## Processes

-The thing you do is usually called a process, or an operation.
+The thing you do is usually called a **process**, or an operation.
 In the previous example the choosing of a T-shirt is a process, and arranging the T-shirts is also a process too.

 Rolling a die/dice, flipping a coin, and arranging people in a line are commonly processes used in perms and combs.

-What is an outcome?
-An outcome of a process is a result from doing the process.
+What is an *outcome*?
+An **outcome** of a process is a result from doing the process.
 For example, getting a “3” from rolling a die, or choosing the first T-shirt, are both outcomes from their respective processes.

 The idea of processes and outcomes are also used in probability, as you will see later chapters.